 This is not riverine flooding and therefore may not show on the updated flood maps.
 It is most likely caused by water flowing across your property during a major storm event that exceeds the capacity of the local drainage.

-For more information, visit Transport Canberra and City Services.
+For more information, visit City Services.

 Your flood insurance should cover any damage caused.

 Q. My stormwater drain overflows in every big storm.
 How do I get it fixed?

 See more information about stormwater at Access Canberra

 Please let Fix My Street know

 or call Access Canberra on 13 22 81.